agda/agda/doc/user-manual/contribute/documentation.rst

-.. tip:: Remember to always leave a blank like after the ``::``.
+.. warning:: Remember to always leave a blank like after the ``::``.
-         Otherwise, the code will be checked by Agda, but it will appear variable-width paragraph text in the documentation.
+         Otherwise, the code will be checked by Agda, but it will appear as regular paragraph text in the documentation.

 Visible, unchecked code examples
 --------------------------------